-Soccer (or football, depending upon whom you’re asking) is one of the most popular sports internationally and has recently come into its own as an American past time.
+Soccer (or football, depending on where you are from is one of the most popular sports internationally and has recently come into its own as an American past time.
 Soccer provides a unique experience that turns the usual pacing of American sports on its head.

 Instead of focusing on quick bursts of energy with lots of downtimes, like in American football or baseball, soccer forces players to run, kick, pass, and score with nearly no stopping throughout a match.
 Because of this, landing on the right sized field for soccer—especially for soccer played by children—is important.